DaveParillo/cisc192-reader/src/chapter8/point_objects.rst

 The dot notation is officially called the *member access operator* because it is the operator used to access the members of a struct.

-The result of these assignments is shown in the following state diagram:
+The result of these assignments is shown in the state diagram in :numref:`fig_point_object_state`:

 .. digraph:: state
+   :name: fig_point_object_state
+   :caption: Point object instance state diagram
+   :alt: point object instance state diagram
    :align: center
-   :alt: point struct state diagram

-   fontname = "Bitstream Vera Sans" label="blank object instance state diagram";
+   fontname = "Bitstream Vera Sans" node [
-   labelloc=bottom;
-   node [
       shape=record
       fontname = "Bitstream Vera Sans"